|Feature Article - June 2013|

 The cover story in the June 2013 issue of Scientific American is titled, “Tiny Engines of Evolution.”
 The cover proclaims, “Millions of years ago phytoplankton powered the explosion of life.”
 We were going to review it; but it turned out not to be worth writing about.
 The article just claimed that abundance of nutrients caused accelerated evolution.
 It was all speculation.

-Ironically, the article contained the graph below which is relevant to our discussion of strontium isotope ratios.
+Fortunately for us, the article contained the graph below which is relevant to our discussion of strontium isotope ratios.

 We know the whole chart is based on bogus assumptions; but all we care about is the time scale at the top and the graph at the bottom.
 According to this chart, the 87Sr/86Sr ratio does not increase linearly with time over 500 million years as rubidium 87 decays to strontium 87, as Matt says it should.